The Chirotropical Grassmannian: Realizability and computation of ,

+As already noted in \Cref{note:+}, the positive Dressian is among the chirotropical Dressians.
+It is well known that the positive Dressian is realizable, i.e.\ equal to the positive tropical Grassmannian \cite{speyerwilliamspos2020}.
+It is a natural question to understand when the chirotropical Dressian equals the chirotropical Grassmannian.
+We begin this section with the proof of our main realizability result, conjectured in \cite{CEZ2024A2}.
+The computations in this proof were performed using \Cref{algorithm-chi}, which we introduced in the previous section.

+\begin{proof} (\Cref{thm:realizability-intro}) When $n=6$ it is well-known \cite{speyersturmfels2004} that the Dressian $\text{Dr}(3,6)$ is set theoretically equal to the tropical Grassmannian $\text{Trop }\G(3,6)$; $n=7,8$ require an argument.
+For $n=7$ we considered the interior of any of the seven-dimensional Fano cones.
+They are obtained from the cone whose rays are among the standard basis $e_{ijk}$ of $\R^{\binom{n}{3}}$ and are labeled by 3-subsets $ijk$ corresponding to the seven nonbases of the Fano matroid:

+This cone and each relabeling of it under the $S_7$ action on $\R^{\binom{7}{3}}$ mark the difference between $\Trop \ \G(3,7)$ and $\Dr(3,7)$.
+We checked that every cone of this form is not compatible with any of the 11 isomorphism classes of chirotopes $\chi$ reported in \cite{FinschiCatalog}, even though any of its six-dimensional facets is compatible with some chirotope.
+Next, we apply the result of \cite{BENDLE2024} for $\text{Dr}(3,8)$: as for $n=7$, it suffices to check that only the six-dimensional faces of the extended Fano cones are in any given chirotropical Dressian.
+We took all permutations under the symmetric group $S_8$ of a point in the relative interior of the Fano cone and found that none of them are compatible with any of the 135 isomorphism classes of chirotopes $\chi$ reported in \cite{FinschiCatalog}. \end{proof}

+\begin{remark} In the proof of \Cref{thm:realizability-intro}, we also checked that, for $n = 6, 7$, the tropical Grassmannian $\Trop \ \G(3,n)$ is covered by chirotropical Grassmannians $\Trop^\chi \G(3,n)$.
+We considered the isomorphism classes reported in \cite{FinschiCatalog} and took their relabelings via the symmetric group $S_n$ and their orbit under the action of the torus $\{ \pm 1 \}^n$.
+We obtained all rank three chirotopes on $n$ elements in this way.
+Then, by means of \Cref{algorithm-chi}, we checked that each pair of rays $\pi_i, \pi_j$ of the tropical Grassmannian such that $\pi_i + \pi_j \in \Trop \ \G(3,n)$ satisfies also that $\pi_i + \pi_j \in \Trop^\chi \G(3,n)$ for some chirotope $\chi$. \end{remark}

-In this section, we compute all chirotropical moduli spaces (chirotropical Grassmannians modulo lineality) in the cases $X(3,6)$, $X(3,7)$ and $X(3,8)$.
-In these cases, by \Cref{thm:realizability}, we know that the chirotropical Grassmannian is equal to the chirotropical Dressian.
+We now compute all chirotropical moduli spaces $\text{Trop}^\chi X(3,n)$ for $n=6,7,8$.
+In these cases, by \Cref{thm:realizability-intro}, we know that the chirotropical Grassmannian is equal to the chirotropical Dressian.
 Our implementation of \Cref{algorithm-dr} and \Cref{algorithm-chi} is in SageMath \cite{sagemath} and it is designed for any Dressian $\Dr(k,n)$ in characteristic zero.

-Through all this section, for purely aesthetic reasons, we will denote a rank 3 chirotope by $\chi \in \{\pm\}^{\binom{n}{3}}$.
+Through the rest of the section, for sake of compactness, we will denote a rank 3 chirotope by $\chi \in \{\pm\}^{\binom{n}{3}}$.
 We use the standard lexicographic order of the 3-subsets: